I WENT DOWN THERE by Alice Notley

 Maybe a new language, but you want to understand it.

-Everything I say from now on you are saying
+Everything I say from now on you is saying

 to me.
 In many languages, from many faces; I’m your mouth.